pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 I had to bring a textbook to the dinner table.
 I couldn't wait to compare my derivation with the textbooks.
 Mom mentioned the exact chapter I needed to look up.
 I could swear these mathematical symbols danced with an ethereal luminescence before my eyes.
 I realized I had traced the same beautiful mathematical path others had walked before me.
 The joy wasn't in being first, but in understanding the universal language that explains the universe.

 I remembered how happy mom was when I was more curious about how the ball moved when you threw it rather than playing with it.
 "Mom, does that boy know how to catch the ball because he can predict its route from the initial configuration?"
-I remember she laughed.
+I remembered she laughed.
 She gave me Euclid's Elements for my 7th birthday.
 It was still my favorite book of all time.
 She taught me physics before I knew who I was.
 But there was always this skepticism that made me hesitant to intuitively accept physical laws for granted.
 Why was light refracted this way instead of all the other possible paths?
 I realized now I understood these phenomena in the most abstract sense human science can explain.

 I spent a few more weeks deriving all the other physics principles I knew from one universal principle I just rediscovered; that of stationary action.
 One day, I decided to send an email to Luna on mom's computer.
 Before I talked about Luna, I needed to talk about mom's secret work, or at least what I call her secret work.
 I always hated when mom had to travel to work with her physicist colleagues from Santandería.
 She often brought me to university conferences, but these foreign colleagues remained a mysterious presence, always kept at a distance from my little world.
 I never nagged her to take me with her though.